wi11dey/cassandra-exporter/README.md

 See the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#%3Cscrape_config%3E) for more details on configuring scrape targets.

-To view the raw, plain text metrics (in the Prometheus text exposition format), request the endpoint (by default, <http://localhost:9500/metrics>) with a HTTP client such as a browser or cURL.
+To view the raw, Prometheus format text metrics (in the Prometheus text exposition format), request the endpoint (by default, <http://localhost:9500/metrics>) with a HTTP client such as a browser or cURL.

 Experimental JSON output is also provided if the `Accept: application/json` header or `?x-accept=application/json` URL parameter is specified.